alfredo138923/schema-evolution-manager/README.md

     file](http://www.postgresql.org/docs/9.4/static/libpq-pgpass.html)
     with the appropriate credentials</li>

- 2. Specify a [--password] flag when running sem-apply.
+ 2. Specify a [--password] flag when running gsem-apply.
 You will then be prompted to enter your password once. sem will create a temporary file to store your password, using that file during the duration of the command and ensuring the file is deleted after sem